 The managers at ETW are absolutely certain that others will follow and that Adblue will become the standard.
 Usually, they currently only deliver the standard SCR catalytic converter housing with a single-nozzle section for Adblue.
-The including just the elements needed for compliance with the values according to TA-Luft 2002.
+They include just the elements needed for compliance with the values according to TA-Luft 2002.
 This simplifies subsequent retrofitting considerably and enables the company to react immediately to customer requirements.

 Sales Manager at ETW, Alexander Szabo said:

 “Be sure to plan for upgrading Accordingly, we are already advising our customers to plan the SCR catalytic converter in the form of a casing, including the injection line, for all systems”.

 “The specialists at ETW Energietechnik GmbH are certain that the limit values in the 2017 amendment, will be adopted in the foreseeable future.
 When that happens the new regulations will become generally applicable to all CHP plants after a transition period.
 This will also occur throughout Europe.

 In Italy, even stricter limit values are required.